-If you’ve been affected by a sudden cardiac arrest and you’re in the UK (or a UK ex-pat) and have something relevant to say we’d happily consider it for publishing on our blog.
+If you’ve been affected by a sudden cardiac arrest and have something relevant to say we’d happily consider it for publishing on our blog.
 Sudden cardiac arrests are not widely known and often confused with a heart attack, so we’re keen on getting perspectives from all angles.

 If you’d like to share your relevant story or have knowledge in a particular area you’d like to share, then please contact us.

 You don’t have to be Shakespeare or Wordsworth to contribute.
 Write it from the heart and create a compelling read.
 Here are some tips to help you on your way…

 - Length: Between 300 and 800 words is ideal, or up to 1000 words if you really need it.

 - Share your voice: Especially for personal stories, express your ideas as you would to a good friend, including your struggles and inspirations along the way.
 If you have discovered a new perspective, we want to know.

 - Coming up with a title: Consider what would grab the reader and make them curious.
 Tell them about a problem you are solving, a way to improve their life, or something new you have discovered.

 - First paragraph: Your first sentence should make the reader want to know more.
 A strong first paragraph gives a clear and engaging idea of what the post will talk about or what the reader will learn.

 - Make your point: If a few words can reach your message’s heart, then you don’t need more.
 One detailed example is also often better than a long list of them.